 Broadband Wireless Access (BWA) has become the best way to meet residential and small business demand for high speed Internet access and multimedia services.
-As an emerging technology for broadband access, it provides the following advantages over its wired competitors: 1) rapid deployment and ease to implement, a BWA network can be installed rapidly without extensive underground cable infrastructure as is the case of Cable or DSL networks, 2) high scalability, carriers can expand the BWA network as subscribers demand for bandwidth grows by adding channels, or cells, 3) lower maintenance and upgrade costs and 4) higher data rates.
+As an emerging technology for broadband access, it provides the following advantages over its wired competitors: 1) rapid deployment and ease to implement: a BWA network can be installed rapidly without extensive underground cable infrastructure as is the case of Cable or DSL networks, 2) high scalability; carriers can expand the BWA network as subscriber demand for bandwidth grows by adding channels, or cells, 3) lower maintenance and upgrade costs and 4) higher data rates.
 However, the wide-scale adoption of BWA systems will be determined by its ability to overcome cost and performance barriers.
 If BWA can meet these challenges it could easily be the next revolution in wireless networks systems such as WLANs.

-As for performance is concerned, BWA systems will provide services for diverse traffic classes, with different Quality of Service (QoS) requirements.
-Although the IEEE 802.16 MAC protocol includes QoS guarantees, it does not provide a complete solution and does not tell how to schedule traffic to fulfill QoS requirements specifically [1, Section 6.1].
-In recent years, several scheduling algorithms for BWA networks were published [2-5].
+As far as performance is concerned, BWA systems will provide services for diverse types of traffic, while allowing for different Quality of Service (QoS) requirements.
+Although the IEEE 802.16 MAC protocol includes QoS guarantees, it does not provide a complete solution and does not detail how to schedule traffic to fulfill QoS requirements, specifically [1, Section 6.1].
+In recent years, several scheduling algorithms for BWA networks have been published [2-5].
 However most of these studies focus on the Time Division Duplex (TDD) mode.
 Despite this, the Frequency Division Duplex (FDD) mode is expected to be a widely used solution for a number of reasons.
-First, even though it is generally accepted that TDD systems offer cost advantages over their FDD counterparts; nonetheless, most licensed bands intended for data applications operate with FDD systems in mind.
-Second, The MAC-level software tend to have a more complicated scheduler than an FDD system since it must deal with synchronizing many subscribers' time slots in both TX (Transmission) and RX (Reception) mode.
+First, even though it is generally accepted that TDD systems offer cost advantages over their FDD counterparts, most licensed bands intended for data applications operate with FDD systems in mind.
+Second, MAC-level software tends to have a more complicated scheduler than an FDD system since it must deal with synchronizing many subscriber time slots in both TX (Transmission) and RX (Reception) mode.

-Currently, there is little research on scheduling algorithms specifically targeted for IEEE 802.16 systems that provides a flexible assignment of the UL channel resources according to network operators needs.
-In a real scenario, IEEE 802.16 network operators would like to distribute the channel resources according to the QoS agreement acquired by subscriber users.
-However, many scheduling algorithms found in the literature allocate, in the first place, all UGS bandwidth resources in the current UL-frame.
+Currently, there is little research on scheduling algorithms specifically targeted for IEEE 802.16 systems that provides a flexible assignment of UL channel resources according to network operator needs.
+In a real scenario, IEEE 802.16 network operators would like to distribute the channel resources according to the QoS agreement acquired by subscribers.
+However, many scheduling algorithms found in the literature primarily allocate all UGS bandwidth resources in the current UL-frame.
 Then, in the remaining UL-frame (if any), rtPS bandwidth requirements are allocated, and so on.
 This results in starvation of lower priority classes such as nrtPS and BE.

-In this paper we explore a combination of various scheduling mechanisms in order to closely match OoS service classes defined in the IEEE 802.16 MAC protocol, considering a FDD radio.
+In this paper we explore a combination of various scheduling schemes to closely match QoS service classes defined in the IEEE 802.16 MAC protocol, considering a FDD radio.
 To the best of our knowledge, there is little research regarding scheduling solutions specifically targeted for IEEE 802.16 FDD systems.
-In this paper, we present a scheduling algorithm that supports diverse traffic classes, such as Constant Bit Rate (CBR) and Variable Bit Rate (VBR) with different QoS The scheduling algorithm combines requirements.
-Prioritization, Early Deadline First (EDF) [6], Round Robin (RR) [7], and Weighted Fair Queueing (WFQ) [8] strategies to closely match realtime and non-realtime traffic services, such as Voice over IP (VoIP), multimedia services and high speed Internet access.
+We present a scheduling algorithm that supports diverse traffic classes, such as Constant Bit Rate (CBR) and Variable Bit Rate (VBR) with different QoS requirements.
+The scheduling algorithm combines Prioritization, Early Deadline First (EDF) [6], Round Robin (RR) [7], and Weighted Fair Oueueing (WFO) [8] strategies to closely match real time and non-real time traffic services, such as Voice over IP (VoIP), multimedia services and high speed Internet access.
 We call this scheduling mechanism the EDF-BWA Scheduling Algorithm (EBSA).